 Insolvency According to the Uniform Commercial Code

-It’s worth noting that the UCC definition of insolvency differs from that of the IRS(opens in a new tab), which says “a taxpayer is insolvent when his or her total liabilities exceed his or her total assets.”
-UCC’s definition encompasses both accounting and cash flow insolvency, whereas the IRS’s version only addresses accounting insolvency.
+It’s worth noting that the UCC definition of insolvency differs from that of the IRS (opens in new tab), which says “a taxpayer is insolvent when his or her total liabilities exceed his or her total assets.”
+UCC’s definition encompasses both accounting/balance sheet and cash flow insolvency, whereas the IRS’s version only addresses accounting insolvency.

 What Contributes to Insolvency?

-Many factors contribute to insolvency, most related to poor financial management.
+Many factors contribute to insolvency, though most relate to poor financial management.
 Businesses should pay heed to the factors outlined below, using them as warnings to rectify circumstances as quickly as possible.
-Doing so can help a company stay solvent and avoid potential court proceedings — or, worse, declaring bankruptcy.
+Doing so can help a company stay solvent and avoid potential court proceedings—or, worse, declaring bankruptcy.

-• Poor oversight: If a company fails to pay bills on time, it could incur late fees and have difficulty negotiating with suppliers, leading to higher operating costs, therefore, contributing to insolvency.
-Such issues are often caused by poor hiring practices or HR shortfalls — perhaps an unqualified worker was hired for a job.
+- Poor oversight: If a company fails to pay bills on time, it could incur late fees and have difficulty negotiating with suppliers, leading to higher operating costs, therefore, contributing to insolvency.
+Such issues can be caused by poor hiring practices or HR shortfalls—perhaps an unqualified worker was hired for a job.
+Other times, poor accounts payable processes lead to late payments because supplier invoices go missing or delayed approvals.

-• Declining sales: Sales can rise and fall depending on a variety of factors, like seasonality, as well as economic, social or other factors that can affect purchasing decisions.
-Not only will a business need to effectively manage cash flow in response to changing conditions, it will also need to be aware of other issues or trends that could affect its ability to generate sales.
+- Declining sales: Sales can rise and fall depending on a variety of factors that affect purchasing decisions, like seasonality, as well as economic, social, or other factors.
+Not only will a business need to effectively manage cash flow in response to changing conditions, it must recognize other issues or trends that could affect its ability to generate sales.

 It’s important to note that the above factors are often interrelated and may not always occur in isolation.
 For example, if a business isn’t careful, decreased sales or increased expenses could lead to poor budgeting and cash flow management decisions.
 On the flip side, effective budgeting and cash flow management practices can mitigate the effects of revenue shortfalls and increased costs, helping a business remain solvent.